Frequently Asked Questions

 Are there any solutions or mark schemes for the tests?

-Unfortunately not.
-I'm sure you can appreciate how much work has gone into making everything so far so this is way way way down on my to do list.
-Writing all of the assessments is my first job!
+K Marshall and the maths team at National Church of England Academy has very kindly supplied me with worked solutions for many of the assessments which I have now included with the download!
+But I have not made official mark schemes; I'm sure you can appreciate how much work has gone into making everything so far so this is way way way down on my to do list.

 Do you have to follow the number of lessons stated for each unit?